-But his real calling was not as an academic technician–it was to bring his own vivid and electric style of heaven-sent revival to a global audience.
-And now, after years of toiling for the Lord, after a full decade of hard traveling around the world delivering his fervent gospel sermons, Graham had just been lifted up and flown in the midst of heaven.
-His recently completed Los Angeles crusade had catapulted him to lofty acclaim–by the end of that eight-week ride, thousands of souls had confessed their faith inside the now legendary “Canvas Cathedral.”
-Graham knew intuitively that it was a defining moment for both his ministry and his life; as the new decade approached, he must have felt the wind at his back and the sea before him.
+But his driving passion wasn’t a career in academia – it was to deliver his own vivid and electric style of heaven sent revival to a global audience.
+And now, after years of toiling for the Lord, after a full decade of hard traveling around the world serving up his fervent gospel sermons, Graham had just “flown in the midst of heaven.”
+His recently completed Los Angeles crusade in the winter of 1949 had catapulted him to lofty acclaim.
+By the end of that eight week ride, thousands of souls had confessed their newly found faith inside the legendary “Canvas Cathedral.”
+He surely felt the wind at his back and the sea before him.

-So when he sat down at his writing desk on that cold December night, there was no time for rest or reflection.
-Already, there was talk about starting a weekly radio program that would allow him to reach an even greater audience.
-He knew that he had to establish a formal association to coordinate his activities and travel schedule.
-In addition, there was a need to account for the big money that was starting to flow into his coffers.
-He was also contemplating the initial steps necessary to begin holding desegregated crusades in the South, a difficult and dangerous undertaking to even consider at that time.
+And so in December of 1949, Graham plowed ahead with a renewed energy.
+Already, there was talk about starting a weekly radio program that would allow him to reach an even larger audience.
+He also knew that he needed to quickly establish a formal association to coordinate his hectic travel schedule.
+In addition, he was considering the possibility of holding desegregated crusades throughout the Deep South, a bold and provocative undertaking to contemplate in mid-20th century America.

-The following week he was supposed to fly to Boston for another campaign, one that he felt would rival or even surpass his recently completed success in Los Angeles.
-And when that was done, after only a few days’ respite, he would head to Atlanta to address the state legislature–his cup truly runneth over.
-His real concern, though, was the fast-approaching campaign that would follow that trip to Georgia.
+In January of 1950 he was planning to fly to Boston for his next campaign; one he felt could even surpass the overwhelming success in Los Angeles.
+And when that was finished, after only a few days’ respite, Graham would head to Atlanta, GA, to address the state legislature.
+His cup truly runneth over – but he had a more immediate concern.

-In February 1950 he was scheduled for a potentially historic crusade in Columbia, South Carolina, a city that vexed him with its religious mores and attitudes.
-Although he had grown up on a dairy farm outside of Charlotte, North Carolina, he had not yet spent any significant time preaching in the Deep South.
-In 1936, he had enrolled briefly at the conservative Bob Jones College in Cleveland, Tennessee, but found the discipline and theology restrictive, and stayed only a short time before withdrawing to attend the Florida Bible Institute in Temple Terrace, Florida.
+In February he was scheduled to preach at a crusade in Columbia, S.C.
+Although he had grown up on a small dairy farm outside of Charlotte, N.C., he had never spent any significant time preaching in the the South.
+Early on he had enrolled at the Bob Jones College, but found their discipline and theology restrictive.
+He stayed there briefly, and then withdrew to attend the Florida Bible Institute in Temple Terrace, Florida.

 December 29, 1949